bd2kccd/bd2kccd.github.io/docs_src/causal-web.md

 ## Annotating Your Dataset

-On the Datasets main page, the blue icon is for annotation.
+On the Datasets main page, the blue icon is for viewing and entering annotations.

 ![Causal Web Dataset Summarization Page](img/causal-web-dataset-annotation.png)